ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Settings schema

-It is recommended to use a simple HashMap format for the settings schema retured by eZ\\Publish\\SPI\\FieldType\\FieldType::getSettingsSchema(), which follows these rules:
+It is recommended to use a simple HashMap format for the settings schema returned by `eZ\Publish\SPI\FieldType\FieldType::getSettingsSchema()`, which follows these rules:

 -   The key of the HashMap identifies a setting (e.g. `default`)
 -   Its value is a HashMap (2nd level) describing the setting using: